-In addition to our world-class libraries and special collections, Tulane is also the home of a diverse and impressive array of cultural and research centers that will broaden your experience and world-view.
-This page provides information on a few of Tulane's renowned arts, culture and research centers.
+In addition to our world-class libraries and special collections, Tulane is home to a diverse and impressive array of cultural and research centers that will broaden your experience and worldview.
+This page provides information on a few of Tulane's renowned art, culture, and research centers.
 You can also click here for a complete list.

 Stone Center for Latin American Studies

 Founded in 1924, the Middle American Research Institute (pictured right) specializes in the anthropology and archaeology of Mexico and Central America.
-Containing physical, photographic and textile collections, the institute is a valuable resource to the Tulane, regional and global community for research.
-Though the collection is particularly strong in the areas of Mesoamerican and Mayan material, the institute also boasts important art from North, South and Central America.
-Dinwiddie Hall, the gallery's home on Tulane's uptown campus, reopened in the fall of 2011 after a nine million dollar Leadership in Energy and Environmental Design (LEED) certified renovation.
-The institute director, Marcello A Canuto, is renowned in the field of Middle American research and brings firsthand experience from digs in La Corona, a Mayan archaeological site in Guatemala.
+Containing physical, photographic, and textile collections, the institute is a valuable resource to the Tulane, regional, and global communities for research.
+Though the collection is particularly strong in the areas of Mesoamerican and Mayan material, the institute also boasts important art from North, South, and Central America.
+Dinwiddie Hall, the gallery's home on Tulane's uptown campus, underwent a $9 million Leadership in Energy and Environmental Design (LEED)-certified renovation in 2011.
+The institute director, Marcello A. Canuto, is renowned in the field of Middle American research and brings firsthand experience from digs in La Corona, a Mayan archaeological site in Guatemala.

 Newcomb Art Gallery

-Whether you are a talented painter or just a lover of art, Tulane’s Newcomb Art Gallery appeals to everyone.
-The Gallery hosts a number of exhibitions and events, and it also houses its own permanent collections.
-Begun in 1894 by Newcomb faculty members, Newcomb Pottery is not only a hallmark of Tulane, but it also became one of the most significant American art collections during the first half of the twentieth century.
+An amazing resource for artists and art lovers alike, Tulane’s Newcomb Art Gallery hosts a number of exhibitions and events.
+Among its permanent collections are valuable examples of Newcomb Pottery.
+Founded in 1894 by Newcomb faculty members, Newcomb Pottery is not only a hallmark of Tulane, but it also became one of the most significant American art collections during the first half of the twentieth century.
 Fashioned by Newcomb graduates, the pottery is highly valued by historians and collectors today.

 H. Sophie Newcomb Memorial College Institute